awesomecosmos/ASTR381-Research-Project/README.md

-# ASTR381 research project, Semester 2, 2020
+# ASTR381 Research Project, Semester 2, 2020
 This GitHub contains all relevant files and outputs relating to my ASTR381 project.

 Aayushi Verma